falmar/eImage/README.md

 Specify a new prefix for the image.

 #### NewPath
 Specify path for the new image, it apply only for crop() and resize() functions.

+#### AspectRatio
+Set true or false if you want to maintain or not your image aspect ratio.

+#### Oversize
+If true it will oversize the image when width > height or the otherwise.

+#### ScaleUp
+Set true if want allow the image to scale up from a small size to a bigger one.

+#### PadColor
+Hexadecimal color string for the image background if does not fit the canvas, default is 'transparent'.

+#### FitPad
+Set true if want to make use of the Position to fit the image in the canvas when the new size does not fit and AspectRatio is true.

+#### Position
+Set the position of source in the canvas:
+- 'tr': top right
+- 'tl': top left
+- 'tc': top center
+- 'br': bottom right
+- 'bl': bottom left
+- 'bc': bottom center
+- 'cr': center right
+- 'cl': center left
+- 'cc': center horizontal and vertically